raulpadilladelgado/botify/README.md

 Clone config sample file to project folder by execute this:

-`cp config.ini.example config.ini`
+`cp .env.example .env`

-Replace sample values in _config.ini_ with your spotify developers app and telegram bot credentials:
+Replace sample values in .env with your spotify developers app and telegram bot credentials:

 `client_id